 - Lease Termination – Missouri lets tenants break a month-to-month lease with one month of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 - Rent Increases and Fees – Missouri doesn’t place a maximum cap on the amount of a rent increase, or require a particular amount of advance notice.
 Late fees must be “reasonable,” defined as the greater of $20 or 20% of the monthly rent.
-Bounced check fees are capped at $25.
+Bounced check fees are capped at $25, plus any actual fees charged by the depositing institution.

 - Landlord Entry – Missouri landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-They can enter at reasonable times upon reasonable advance notice, including abrupt entries in emergency situations.
+They can enter at reasonable times upon reasonable advance notice (by custom, at least 24 hours), including abrupt entries in emergency situations.

 - Settling Legal Disputes – Missouri allows small claims courts to decide landlord-tenant disputes, as long as the amount in controversy is under $5,000.
 Small claims does not have the power to decide evictions.
 Most landlord-tenant issues fall under contract law, which has a 10-year statute of limitations (5 years, for oral contracts).